- When does the programme start?Hide

 - Do I need to speak German to attend this programme?Hide

 All courses are taught exclusively in English.
-In addition to your knowledge of English (level B2, for a good final degree, level C1 is recommended), you must also prove your knowledge of German for daily life (level A1).
+In addition to your knowledge of English (level C1), you must also prove your knowledge of German for daily life (level A1).
 If you have no knowledge of Germn at the time of your apllication, you have the option of turning this in by the end of the 2nd semester.
 German courses are offered at the University of Bayreuth's Language Centre.

 - What type of bachelor degree is required for application?Hide